CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer-Use Agent
-  - Neuro-Symbolic AI for PL/SE
+  - AI for Code and Software Engineering
+  - Program Analysis and Symbolic Reasoning
+  - Interactive and Agentic AI Systems
-  - Data-Centric AI for Systems
+  - Data-Centric AI for Software and Systems
-  - LLVM IR/Binary Code Analysis
+  - LLVM IR and Binary Code Analysis
   - Compiler Optimization

+# interests:
+#   - Computer-Use Agent
+#   - Neuro-Symbolic AI for PL/SE
+#   - Data-Centric AI for Systems
+#   - LLVM IR/Binary Code Analysis
+#   - Compiler Optimization
-  - Applied NLP/ML
+#   - Applied NLP/ML

 # Education to show in About widget
 education: